 As Laura puts it, “Have a plan for how you both would possibly make this transition should a break-up or separation happen, and be open to setting aside funds for a plane ticket, gas money to a friend’s house, and/or a couple nights of Airbnb.
 Or have an emergency credit card set aside that you could use at any time if you needed.”

 Note- I am a lawyer, but I am not your lawyer!
-Get customized advice for your unique situation to create the right prenup and breakup scenario for you.
+You need customized advice for your unique situation.
+This will help you create the right prenup and breakup scenario for you.

 Make sure all communication is in writing.